KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 -----

-To reduce the stiffness of some models, various lumping of species may be defined in the section.
+To reduce the stiffness of some models, various lumping of species may be defined in the :command:`#LUMP` section.
 The example below shows how the concentration of can be replaced by the sum of concentrations for and which is considered to be a single variable.
 At the end of the integration, the concentration of is computed by substraction from the lumped variable.

 .. code-block:: console